GeaVR/GeaVR/README.md

 It is distributed for research use only under the GNU General Public License v3.0.

 ## **Credit**
-If you use GeaVR for your research, please acknowledge it in your papers by citing the following paper:
+If you use GeaVR for your research, please acknowledge it by citing the following paper:
 - XXX
 - YYY
 - ZZZ